Learn about actual and potential costs

 Find the vendor to meet your needs

 Where can I purchase ?

-ProcurementIQ estimates that there are 150 vendors in the video editing software market, with the top four vendors controlling over 50.0% of total market revenue.
-This high level of market share concentration combined with the small number of suppliers undermines buyer power because buyers cannot leverage the availability of other...
+ProcurementIQ estimates that there are 270 vendors in the video editing software market, with the top four vendors controlling over 50.0% of total market revenue.
+Adobe and Apple, the two largest market shareholders, are long-established and respected market leaders with loyal customer bases.
+Video editors tend to stick with a...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What new features and functionality have you added in the past year?
 What improvements are you currently planning?

 Do you have a calendar of future enhancements?

 What improvements do your customers request most frequently?

 What is the size of your research and development budget?